okta/okta-developer-docs/packages/@okta/vuepress-site/docs/concepts/event-hooks/index.md

 See [Your Service's Responses to Event Delivery Requests](#your-service-s-responses-to-event-delivery-requests) below for more information on the HTTP responses you need to send.

-> **Note:** If multiple event hook requests are identified as failing (timing out), the event hooks are deactivated for 15 minutes to improve system performance.
+> **Note:** If event hook requests are identified as failing (timing out) consistently, Okta skips the deliveries for that hook for 15 minutes to improve system performance.

 ### HTTP Headers